What are Paths?

 Automatically generated paths will differ depending on the content type of the page, the menu link title, and the page title.

-For content types that are not added to the menu, like News Articles and Events, the auto-generated path is derived from the name of the content type and the page title.
+For content types that are never added to the menu, like News Articles and Events, the auto-generated path is derived from the name of the content type and the page title.
 For example, for an event titled "Commencement Celebration" the path will become /events/commencement-celebration.